The Asian Clearing Union (ACU) is a regional payment arrangement established in 1974 by the central banks of several Asian countries.

 The full form of ACU is Asian Clearing Union.

-Chiranjibi Nepal is the chairman of the Asian clearing union.
+Chiranjibi Nepal is the Chairman of ACU or the Asian Clearing Union.

-Lida Borhan-Azad is the secretary-general of the Asian clearing union.
+Lida Borhan-Azad is the Secretary-general of the Asian Clearing Union or the ACU.